-‘The Young And The Restless’ Spoilers Bombshell: Phyllis Beds Best Friend’s Son
+‘The Young And The Restless’ Spoilers Bombshell: Phyllis Beds Best Friend’s Son After Billy Rejection

 Gina Tognoni And Jason Thompson Tease Fans

-A new video by Global News in Canada offered the big The Young and The Restless spoilers tease that “Phyllis and Billy reunite the 17th of this month” and that came straight from Gina Tognoni who was featured in the video with Jason Thompson when the duo were in Calgary, Canada for a promotional event.
+A new video by Global News in Canada offered the big The Young and The Restless spoilers tease that “Phyllis and Billy reunite the 17th of this month” and that came straight from Gina Tognoni who was featured in the video with Jason Thompson when the duo was in Calgary, Canada for a promotional event.
 Jason added, “We will revisit this affair on the 17th.”

 Gina added, “And then we’ll see where it goes” but is The Young and The Restless fooling fans with a bait and switch?
 It seems very likely this is just a tease based on current events happening on the show.
 Plus, Billy is on a journey back to his family and, more importantly, back into the arms of ex-wife Victoria Newman (Amelia Heinle).